opendri/opendri.github.com/guide/chapter2.md

 [note: put all info on the connection of risk communication/impact models here in the intro.
 Key points: need to plan the interface between the data cycle and risk assessment cycle, with a point of interface around the data.
 In this connection, planning the data schema matters, as the impact models/InaSAFE requires some data from both government (hazard and vulnerability) combined with exposure data to calculate the potential impact. ]

 #### InaSAFE
-Impact models are the brainchild of the partnership between the Government of Indonesia, AIFDR, AusAID, and the World Bank/GFDRR. (history to be continued).
+Impact models are the brainchild of the partnership between the Government of Indonesia, AIFDR, AusAID, and the World Bank/GFDRR.